|Nutritional Guidelines (per serving)|

 - 1/8 teaspoon ground white pepper

-Place a steaming rack in a wok or a deep pan and fill the pan with 2 inches of water.
+Place a steaming rack in a wok or deep pan and fill with two inches of water.
 The water should be below the steaming rack.
 Bring the water to a boil over high heat.

-Combine the ingredients for the sauce in a small bowl.
-Place the fish filets on a plate suitable for steaming and large enough to hold the filets in a single layer.
-Spoon the sauce evenly over the fish filets.
+Place the fish fillets on a heatproof plate suitable for steaming and large enough to hold the fillets in a single layer.
+Spoon some of the sauce evenly over the fish fillets.